JunJieLi0830/junjieli0830.github.io/index.md

 ## Academic Background

-- **Sep 2023 - Now:** Beijing University of Posts and Telecommunications, School of Artificial Intelligence (Ph.D.)
+- **Sep 2023 - Now:** Beijing University of Posts and Telecommunications, School of Artificial Intelligence (Ph.D.
+Student)
 - **Sep 2022 - Jul 2023:** Beijing University of Posts and Telecommunications, School of Artificial Intelligence (Master)
 - **Sep 2018 - Jul 2022:** Beijing University of Posts and Telecommunications, School of Information and Communication Engineering (B.S.)